Apply for a dropped kerb

 - Easy access - you must be able to drive straight in.

-- Distance from junctions - at least 10 metres away from main junctions (can be less in low-traffic areas).
+- Distance from junctions - at least 10 metres away from main junctions.

 Cost

-- Application Fee: £176 to check if a dropped kerb is possible.
+- Application fee: £194 to check if a dropped kerb is possible.
 This includes a site inspection.
-If refused, you’ll get £83 back.
+If refused, you’ll get £91 back.

-- Own Contractor: You can hire your own contractor.
-We’ll check the work meets standards.
+You can hire your own contractor.
+We will check the work meets the agreed standards when it is complete.

 Before you start